How to Create the Perfect Living Room Dining Room Combo

 A long table and chairs or a smaller round table will make your room look larger.

-Be careful not to overdo the living room dining room combo decoration; the smaller the number of items in the room, the lighter the atmosphere will be.
+Be careful not to overdo the living room dining room combo decor; the lesser the number of items in the room, the lighter the atmosphere will be.
 Consequently, the room will appear to be larger.
 This is a principle that many people overlook.

-Among the dining table and furniture or nearest wall, there must be a distance of at least 35 inches, although the ideal norm is that the distance is about 50 inches to allow circulation around the table while it is being used.
+Among the dining table and furniture or nearest wall, there must be a distance of at least 35 inches, although the ideal distance is about 50 inches to allow circulation around the table while it is being used.

 Use a pillar or a change of ceiling height or floor on your favor to underline the distribution of areas.